Student Grievance Procedure

 LEVEL II—Program Director

-When the grievance is not resolved at Level I, the student should discuss it with the Program Director (where applicable) with the objective of resolving the grievance informally.
+When the appeal is not resolved at Level I, the student should discuss it with the Program Director (where applicable) with the objective of resolving the grievance informally.

 LEVEL III—Academic Dean or Registrar

-When the grievance is not resolved at Level II, the student should discuss it with his/her Academic Dean with the objective of resolving the appeal informally.
+When the appeal is not resolved at Level II, the student should discuss it with his/her Academic Dean or Registrar with the objective of resolving the appeal informally.
 If the appeal is not resolved the student may at this point file a formal appeal.
 The appeal will be heard by a committee composed Student Services, Business Office, Financial Aid, or others on a case by case basis.

-When the grievance is not resolved at Level III and the student wishes to pursue the grievance, the student shall file a formal complaint in writing and submit the written grievance to the appropriate Vice President.
-Grievances concerning grades, or other academic-related issues, shall be submitted to the Vice President of Student & Academic Services.
-Grievances concerning billing or other financial arrangements shall be submitted to the Vice President of College Operations and Finance.
+When the appeal is not resolved at Level III and the student wishes to pursue the grievance, the student shall file a formal complaint in writing and submit the written grievance to

 The filing of the formal, written complaint at Level IV must be within fifteen (15) working days from date of the event giving rise to the grievance or from the date the grievant could reasonably become aware of such occurrence.
-The grievant may request that a meeting concerning the complaint be held with the Vice President.
+The grievant may request that a meeting concerning the complaint be held with the executive administrator.
 A minor student may be accompanied at the meeting by a parent or guardian.

 The executive administrator shall investigate the grievance and attempt to resolve it.
 A written report from the executive administrator regarding action taken will be sent within fifteen (15) working days after receiving the formal complaint.
 The decision of the executive administrator is final.

 Sexual harassment Procedures

 The following procedures and processes shall be followed in cases of Sexual Harassment, as defined under Board Policies 477 and 577.